Take Advantage of this Opportunity to Create Change with PCEI, By Scott Shurtleff, EcoFaith Leader (10/31/18)

 I am full of gratitude now that we’ve launched the PCEF signature gathering process.
 I am grateful for my co-chair Alison.
 I am grateful for Robyn’s and Solveig’s leadership.
 I am grateful for the support and contributions from all of my EcoFaith friends.
 I am grateful for all of the volunteer leaders on the volunteer organizing team.
 And I am grateful for my share of grace from God each and every day.

 EcoFaith kit-building volunteers needed tomorrow eve Tue.
-May 15, plus more ways to help – by Alison Wiley, EcoFaith Leader from Tabor Heights United Methodist in Portland (May 14, 2018)
+May 15, plus more ways to help – Alison Wiley, EcoFaith Leader from Lincoln Street Methodist in Portland (May 14, 2018)

 We are asking for 6-10 EcoFaith signature-gatherers